 In this program, We are going to find the ceiling values of different data and display the output

 # ceiling in R example # Use Ceiling Function on Positive Value ceiling(645.956) ceiling(25.225) # Use Ceiling Function on Negative values ceiling(-10.285) ceiling(-123.987) # Ceiling Value of an Expression ceiling(10.986 + 12.456 - 20.423 + 1.67) # Ceiling Function on vectors number <- c(-25.26, 256.94, -36.42, -813.111 , -525.123) ceiling(number)

 # ceiling in R example #Dataset We are going to use airquality # Applying Ceiling function on AIrquality Wind Data ceiling(airquality$Wind)

 The ceiling function in R programming also allows you to ceil the numeric values in a database or table columns.
-In this example, We are going to ceil all the records present in [Standard Cost], and [Sales Amount] columns.
+In this example, We are ceiling all the records present in [Standard Cost] and [Sales Amount] columns.

-For this, We are going to use the below-shown csv data, and I suggest you refer, R Read CSV Function article to understand the steps involved in importing CSV file.
+For this, We are going to use the below-shown CSV data, and I suggest you refer to the R Read CSV Function article to import the CSV file.

 # ceiling in R example getwd() #Datat We are going to use product <- read.csv("Product_Data.csv", TRUE, sep = ",") print(product) # Applying Ceiling function on Standard Cost, and Sales Amount ceiling(product$StandardCost) ceiling(product$SalesAmount)